Sun Beibei

 Sun Beibei (孙蓓蓓 (孫蓓蓓, Sūn Bèi Bèi); born 28 January 1984 in Shandong, China) is a Chinese-born Singaporean former table tennis player.
 She occupies the 20th place in the ITTF women's world ranking, as of October 2011.

+Career

+During the semifinals of the women's table tennis team event at the 2006 Asian Games held at Doha, Qatar, Sun defeated Kim Hyang Mi and Kim Jong of North Korea, to help Singapore win the match 3–2, ensuring Singapore's first table tennis medal at the Games.
+The team eventually lost to the China team 0–3 and clinched the silver medal.

+Sun was the reserve player for team Singapore at the 2008 Beijing Olympics.